nanoframework/nf-interpreter/README.md

-# nano Framework Interpreter
+# nanoFramework Interpreter

-Welcome to the nano Framework Interpreter repository!
+Welcome to the nanoFramework Interpreter repository!

 ## How to Engage, Contribute and Provide Feedback